6 of the best workouts for over-50s

 Strength training is key to help with ageing.
-As we get older strength training is important because it helps to maintain muscle mass, which is naturally in decline as we age.
+As we get older strength training is important because it helps to maintain muscle mass.
+Which naturally declines as we age.

 Many women are put off by adding weights to their workouts, believing that it will bulk their bodies.
 This is not the case.

 With much lower testosterone levels than men, it’s extremely difficult for women to bulk in muscle size.
 Making resistance training with weights a great workout to have you feeling good from the inside out.

 The benefits you will see include, improved strength, increased muscle tone and weight loss.

 5. Dance-based exercise classes

 If you easily get bored or are simply for looking for a workout that is fun and upbeat.
 Trying some dance-based workouts set to music is a great idea.